telerik/kendo-ui-core/docs/aspnet-mvc/helpers/hybrid/mobileapplication/overview.md

         )
         <script>
         $(function() {
-            // Notice that the casing is important var application = kendo.mobile.application;
+            //Notice that the casing is important.
+            var application = kendo.mobile.application;
         });
         </script>